-Biederman’s piece does not state whether she possesses copies of the documents.
-But it quotes comments from Ernie Allen, former president and CEO of the National Center for Missing and Exploited Children (NCMEC) that are purportedly from the memos.
+Biederman’s piece quotes from the documents, using comments from Ernie Allen, former president and CEO of the National Center for Missing and Exploited Children (NCMEC) that are purportedly from the memos.
 Though NCMEC would eventually become Lacey and Larkin’s nemesis, at one point Backpage and NCMEC joined forces to combat the trafficking of children for commercial sex.

 “According to a Justice Department memo from 2012, ‘unlike virtually every other website that is used for prostitution and sex trafficking, Backpage is remarkably responsive to law enforcement requests and often takes proactive steps to assist in investigations.’
 A later memo noted that `even Ernie Allen believed that Backpage was genuinely trying to rid its site of juvenile sex trafficking.'”

 Biederman has not yet responded to a request from Front Page Confidential for comment.

 Rapp Gets Served

 In his remarks to the judge, Lacey’s attorney Paul Cambria characterized the memos as being by written by DOJ attorneys, who “didn’t think they had a case.”
 He noted the memos were six or seven years old, and that the prosecution had offered no evidence to back up its allegation that Lacey and Larkin turned the documents over to Biederman.